-3 Implications of current and future forecast sales and profits curves: 'gap analysis'
+Implications of current and future forecast sales and profits curves: 'gap analysis'

-Once present and forecast future sales and profits curves have been established, results of this analysis can be compared with future corporate objectives for sales and profits.
+Once present and forecast future sales and profits curves have been established, the results of this analysis can be compared with future corporate objectives for sales and profits.
 In particular, we should identify discrepancies between forecast and required sales or profit levels.
-This 'gap analysis' is illustrated in Figure 4.6.
+This gap analysis is illustrated in Figure 4.6.

-Based on current and forecast profit life cycles compared to objectives for future profits, there exists a gap between what is required and what is forecast to be achieved.
-In the absence of any action to prevent it, projections of future sales and profit life cycles suggest that this gap will grow.
-Many other factors give rise to such 'planning gaps' such as adverse economic and other environmental trends and increased costs.
-However, product life cycle analysis will at least enable the planner to assess how much of this gap is attributable to life cycle forces and hence the 'balance' within the product range.
+Based on current and forecast profit lifecycles compared with objectives for future profits, there exists a gap between what is required and what is forecast to be achieved.
+In the absence of any action to prevent it, projections of future sales and profit lifecycles suggest that this gap will grow.
+Many other factors give rise to such 'planning gaps', such as adverse economic and other environmental trends and increased costs.
+However, product lifecycle analysis will at least enable the planner to assess how much of this gap is attributable to lifecycle forces and hence the 'balance' within the product range.

-4 Developing innovation and extension strategies
+Developing innovation and extension strategies

-The final step is the delineation and assessment of possible strategies to counter the underlying life cycle dynamics for the product range.
+The final step is the delineation and assessment of possible strategies to counter the underlying lifecycle dynamics of the product range.
 In other words, we must determine how any gaps, if forecasted, are to be filled.
-Forecasted sales and profit gaps can be filled in many ways, e.g. we might determine that part of a profit gap can best be filled by reducing manufacturing costs or by diversification or exporting.
+Forecasted sales and profit gaps can be filled in many ways: for example, we might determine that part of a profit gap can best be filled by reducing manufacturing costs or by diversification or exporting.